 Choosing the Wrong Study Material

-Some of the best books to prepare for GRE are ETS GRE: The Official Guide to Revised General Test, Manhattan Prep GRE Set of 8 Strategy Guides, The Princeton Review GRE Prep 2021 and Manhattan Prep GRE Set of 8 Strategy Guides.
+Some of the best books to prepare for the GRE are ETS GRE: The Official Guide to Revised General Test, Manhattan Prep GRE Set of 8 Strategy Guides, The Princeton Review GRE Prep 2021 and Manhattan Prep GRE Set of 8 Strategy Guides.
 Find more information about the Best Books for GRE Preparation here.

 GMAT Official Guide Verbal Review/ Quantitative Review: Book by GMAC, The Complete GMAT Strategy Guide Set, GMAT Advanced Quant: 250+ Practice Problems & Bonus Online Resources are the books to prepare for GMAT.
 Find more information about the Best Books for GMAT Preparation here.